Military DUI Diversion Program

 Criteria for eligibility

-1. The defendant in the case is charged with a misdemeanor or combination of charges that are misdemeanors only.
+- The defendant in the case is charged with a misdemeanor or combination of charges that are misdemeanors only.

-2. The defendant is currently serving in or has formerly served as a member of the United States military.
+- The defendant is currently serving in or has formerly served as a member of the United States military.

-4. The defendant must waive his or her right to a speedy trial and must give permission and consent to be placed on a military diversion program.
+- The defendant must waive his or her right to a speedy trial and must give permission and consent to be placed on a military diversion program.

-1. If the defendant has a prior conviction for the same or a similar offence then the person may be better served by a post-conviction referral to the Veteran's Treatment Court which is located in Department 16 of the Central Division of the San Diego County Superior Court, as opposed to being granted permission to enter into a military diversion program.
+- If the defendant has a prior conviction for the same, or a similar, offense, they may be better served by a post-conviction referral to the Veteran's Treatment Court which is located in Department 16 of the Central Division of the San Diego County Superior Court, as opposed to being granted permission to enter into a military diversion program.
 The Veteran's Treatment Court can provide a higher level of structure and supervision for those participants who qualify for the program.
 This program would also potentially earn a dismissal of the criminal conviction.

 Process of Admission

-2. Upon receipt of the military diversion request filed by the San Diego DUI Attorney Law Firm, the court will then vacate any future court dates that were previously set on the defendant's matter and set the case for a hearing on the military diversion calendar.
+- Upon receipt of the military diversion request filed by the San Diego DUI Attorney Law Firm, the court will then vacate any future court dates that were previously set on the defendant's matter and set the case for a hearing on the military diversion calendar.
 A copy of the request to enter into the military diversion program will also be sent by the court to the prosecuting agency with a notice of the new court date set on the military diversion calendar.

-Examples of conditions of Military Diversion
+Examples of Military Diversion conditions

-2. Form JC CR-160 for the entire time of the program for cases involving domestic violence.
+- Form JC CR-160 for the entire time of the program for cases involving domestic violence.

-3. A fifty-two week Family Recovery Program through the regional Veterans Center (San Diego exclusive) or a certified DV Recovery Program.
+- A fifty-two (52) week Family Recovery Program through the regional Veterans Center (San Diego exclusive) or a certified DV Recovery Program.

-4. MADD classes (if charge was for DUI) and First Conviction Program.
+- MADD classes (if charge was for DUI) and First Conviction Program.

-5. Random testing for the presence of alcohol and/or drugs by an approved treatment facility.
+- Random testing for the presence of alcohol and/or drugs by an approved treatment facility.

-6. Completion of a drug and/or alcohol treatment center and an assessment by an approved evaluator along with a treatment plan.
+- Completion of a drug and/or alcohol treatment center and an assessment by an approved evaluator along with a treatment plan.

-7. A written treatment evaluation report from a care or treatment provider and must be completed every 90 days.
+- A written treatment evaluation report from a care or treatment provider and must be completed every 90 days.

-1. If the defendant successfully completes the military diversion program then the court will dismiss all of the criminal charges in the case.
+- If the defendant successfully completes the military diversion program then the court will dismiss all of the criminal charges in the case.

-2. The arrest will be deemed to have never occurred, with the exception of the following: the Department of Justice will be notified as to the disposition of the case, and the arrest upon which the diversion was based may also be disclosed by the Department of Justice in response to an application or request to become a peace officer, and the defendant is still obligated to disclose the arrest if he or she is responding to a direct question contained in a questionnaire or application for the position of becoming a law enforcement or peace officer as defined in Penal Code 830.
+- The arrest will be deemed to have never occurred, with the exception of the following: the Department of Justice will be notified as to the disposition of the case, and the arrest upon which the diversion was based may also be disclosed by the Department of Justice in response to an application or request to become a peace officer, and the defendant is still obligated to disclose the arrest if he or she is responding to a direct question contained in a questionnaire or application for the position of becoming a law enforcement or peace officer as defined in Penal Code 830.

 If you feel that you may be a candidate for the Military Diversion Program you need to call the San Diego Attorneys Law Firm immediately for a free no obligation case evaluation.
 This program is still considered relatively new and the lawyers at San Diego DUI Attorney Law Firm are specially trained in getting you the best results and outcome in your case.
 We will leverage every legal defense to get you the best results.
 Call today.